-Proctors provide an active presence in the cafeteria; circulating around the room and interacting with students.
+Proctors provide an active presence in the cafeteria, circulating around the room and interacting with students.

-- All students must be seated while eating. - Students are expected to throw all trash away and keep their area clean. - Loud or boisterous conduct is unacceptable. - All students must be respectful, display proper conduct, and clean the room after themselves. - Nothing may be thrown in the cafeteria.
+- All students must be seated while eating. - Students are expected to throw all trash away and keep their area clean. - Loud or boisterous conduct is unacceptable. - All students must be respectful, display proper conduct, and clean the room after themselves. - Nothing may be thrown in the cafeteria. - Students are not permitted to play video games during study halls.